simplonco/sql-first-steps/README.md

-# Exercices SQL
+# SQL Exercises

 <http://www.w3schools.com/sql/trysql.asp?filename=trysql_select_all>

-Réalisez les requêtes suivantes :
+Perform following queries:

-1) La liste des `ContactName` de la table `Customer`
+1) The list of `ContactName` of table `Customer`.

-2) La liste des `ProductName` qui ont la `CaterogyID` `1` dans la table `Product`

-3) Dans la table `Product`, au lieu d'avoir les `ID` (pour `categoryID` et `SupplierID`), qu'on voie les noms des catégories et des fournisseurs, tout celà en une seule requête (edited)

-4) Créez une table utilisateur semblable à celle qu enous pouvons trouver au sein d'un réseau social.
-Réflechissez aux champs nécessaires et à la structure.

-5) Quels champs seront répetitifs ?
-Est-il possible d'en générer des tables en `1,n`.
-Et/Ou que suis-je en train de vous demander de faire ?
+2) The list of `ProductName` that have `1` as `CaterogyID` of table `Product`.

+3) In the `Product` table, instead of the `ID` (for `CategoryID` and `SupplierID`), display the names of categories and suppliers, all that in a single request.

+4) Create a user table similar to what we can find in a social network.
+Think about the fields required and the structure.

+5) Which fields will be repeated?
+Is it possible to generate tables as `1,n`.
+And / Or what am I asking you to do?